- Skagit Roadtrip

 Skagit Valley, Washington is beautifully situated between Seattle WA to the south, Vancouver BC to the north, the San Juan Islands to the west, and the North Cascade National Park to the east.
 La Conner, Anacortes, and Edison are artistic coastal communities.
-Mount Vernon and Burlington offer an array of arts and services conveniently off I-5.
-Sedro Woolley is the gateway to the North Cascades National Park.
+Conway, Mount Vernon and Burlington offer an array of arts and services conveniently off I-5.
+Sedro Woolley and Concrete are gateways to the North Cascades National Park.

-We’ve put together a great calendar combining events from all over the valley.
-For an “at a glance” year’s worth of events, check out the Skagit Valley Activities & Events Guide.
-Whether you are planning to getaway this weekend or planning a vacation in the future, we have the tools for you to plan your trip today!
+We’ve put together a great calendar combining events from all over the valley along with up to 15% off lodging options from Farm Stay to Hotels for your Skagit Roadtrip this Winter.
+Whether you are planning to getaway this weekend or planning a week long vacation, we have the tools for you to plan your trip today!
 Don’t miss our Historic Barn Tour, Bike Tours, Hiking Trails, and Savory Weekend Itinerary!